rashidi/spring-boot-data-audit/README.md

 previously had.

 ## Conclusion
 To recap.
-All we need in order to enable JPA auditing feature are:
+All we need in order to enable JPA auditing feature in this project are:

-  - `@@EnableJpaAuditing`
+  - `@EnableJpaAuditing`
   - `@EntityListeners`
   - `@CreatedDate`
   - `@LastModifiedDate`